Hello Are you worried about your Pet? We’re here to help…

-If you or your vet suspect your dog is dehydrated it’s likely your vet will carry out a full ‘head to toe’ examination.
-The purpose of this is to establish the severity of the dehydration and also identify the potential cause.
+If your vet suspects your dog is dehydrated it’s likely they will carry out a full ‘head to toe’ examination.
+The purpose of this is to establish the severity of the dehydration and identify the potential cause.
 The reason may be obvious, such an upset tummy or heat stroke.
 However, in other cases, you may just feel your pet is ‘not quite right’.
 It’s likely your vet will recommend some tests, such as blood samples, x-rays and ultrasound scans.

-An alternative method for rehydrating pets is administering fluid under their skin to form a ‘camel shaped’ hump.
+An alternative method of dog rehydration is administering fluid under their skin to form a ‘camel shaped’ hump.
 This fluid is then absorbed over a few hours.
-However, it’s less effective at correcting dehydration than a drip, and is only suitable for mild dehydration.
+However, it’s less effective at correcting dehydration than a drip, and is only suitable for mild cases.

 How long can dogs go without water?